57u/jquery.ss.animateProperty/README.md

-# jquery.ss.animateProperty.js
+# jquery.ss.animateProperty
-This plugin simply animates a property (color, backgroundColor, width - whatever) to a set value, and back again.
+This plugin simply animates a property (color, backgroundColor, width etc) to a set value, and back again.